transportkollektiv/openbike/docs/administrator/configuration.rst

 Site
 ----

 Cykel needs to know how to refer to itself.
 This is used in login redirects, so we have to make sure this value is correct.
+The configuration happens within djangos default *Site* model, so you have to configure it in the Sites section in the administration.
+This already contains an ``example.com`` site right after the installation - just edit this first entry.

-The Site can be configured in the admin, just edit the first site that is already there after the installation.
-The domain name must equal the cykel installation domain name, the display name can be the name where your voorwiel UI is reachable at.
+For the configuration: The **domain name** must equal the cykel installation domain name, the **display name** should be the name where your voorwiel UI is reachable at.

 Authentication Providers
 ------------------------